Sonoma Coast State Park in California

 Old Monterey

-• Politics of the past: Further immerse yourself in the history of California government at the beautifully preserved Benicia Capitol building in the Bay Area.
+More politics of the past: Further immerse yourself in the history of California government at the Benicia Capitol building in the Bay Area.
 The state legislature met here for just one year, from February 1853 to February 1854.

-Ruins of Wolf House at Jack London State Historic Park in Glen Ellen, California
+Best state parks in California: ruins of Wolf House at Jack London State Historic Park in Glen Ellen

 Jack London